• Disease Overview

 The exact cause of TTP is not known.
 However, the disease is associated with a deficiency of an enzyme involved in blood clotting called the von Willebrand factor cleaving protease (also called ADAMTS13).
 The deficiency of this enzyme allows large complexes of the clotting protein known as von Willebrand factor to circulate in the blood, resulting in platelet clotting and the destruction of red blood cells.

-There is an acquired (non-inherited) form of TTP referred to as immune-mediated TTP (iTTP) and a familial form referred to as congenital TTP (cTTP). iTTP may appear later in life, in late childhood or adulthood, and affected individuals may have a single episode or recurring episodes.
+iTTP may appear later in life, in late childhood or adulthood, and affected individuals are at risk for recurring episodes.
 This form or TTP is considered to be an autoimmune disease and is caused when patients develop an antibody against the ADAMTS13 protease leading to low levels of the protease.

-iTTP can occur as a consequence of AIDS, the AIDS-related complex, or the human immunodeficiency virus (HIV) infection or other autoimmune diseases.
-Patients with iTTP may also be diagnosed in the future with other autoimmune diseases as well.
+iTTP can occur because of AIDS, the AIDS-related complex, or the human immunodeficiency virus (HIV) infection or other autoimmune diseases.
+People with iTTP may also be diagnosed in the future with other autoimmune diseases as well.

 • < Previous section